7 Ways To Safety-check Your Vendors

 - Are dust collection systems in place to capture dust correctly?

-Here are some sobering statistics.
-Forty-three percent of fatal falls in the last decade have involved a ladder.
+Consider these sobering statistics: 43 percent of fatal falls in the last decade have involved a ladder.
 Among workers, approximately 20 percent of fall injuries involved ladders, and an estimated 81 percent of fall injuries from a ladder were construction workers.

-Ask the vendor about their ladder safety and training, such as inspections before each use by each user; and knowing the proper way to set up, climb, and stand on a ladder.
+Ask the vendor about their ladder safety and training and if they conduct inspections before each use by each user.

-Stretching exercises and warming up aren’t just prep for a workout at the gym or running.
+Stretching exercises and warming up isn’t just prep for a workout at the gym or running.
 Exercises prepare a worker’s body, which prevents back injury.
-Find out if the vendor teaches exercise and proper lifting techniques and that they are used on the jobsite.
+Find out if the vendor teaches exercise and proper lifting techniques and whether or not they are used on the jobsite.

-Are safe driving practices in place to prevent accidents, such as following posted speed limits, maintaining proper following distance, and a no texting while driving policy?
-Is the company phone number listed clearly on the vehicles to report potentially unsafe driving behavior as part of a safe driving policy.
+Are safe driving practices in place to prevent accidents, such as following posted speed limits, maintaining proper following distance, and not texting while driving?
+The company should have a phone number listed clearly on its vehicles to report potentially unsafe driving behavior as part of a safe driving policy.

 Emergency Action Plan, Reporting Process

-In the worse-case scenario—worker injury, property damage, hazardous material—does the vendor have an emergency plan in place?
+In a worst-case scenario—worker injury, property damage, hazardous material—does the vendor have an emergency plan in place?
 How do they deal with workplace injuries, both prevention and action?
 Are restricted duty plans followed for employees?
 Check out their injury and incident reporting process.

-Does the vendor emergency action plan differential plan normal accidents and potential catastrophic situation.
+Does the vendor emergency action plan differentiate normal accidents from catastrophic situations?
 Do the procedures match the level of hazard?

-As one of the premier providers of fire and security solutions in the Upper Midwest, Brothers Fire & Security strives to build long-term, value-added relationships.
+As one of the premier fire and security solutions providers in the Upper Midwest, Brothers Fire & Security strives to build long-term, value-added relationships.
 We work with business owners and property management companies, as well as all types of public institutions to solve fire and security needs.
-By taking advantage of our integrated bundled services, many of our clients find that they can save 25-30% on their safety services, annual inspections and more.
-From a single location to franchises throughout the region and the country, our integrated approach saves our clients valuable time, money and stress.
+By taking advantage of our integrated bundled services, many of our clients save 25-30 percent on their safety services, annual inspections, and more.
+From a single location to franchises throughout the region and the country, our integrated approach saves our clients valuable time, money, and stress.
 We provide fire protection systems, security systems, fire sprinkler systems, fire alarm systems, 24-7 monitoring, fire extinguishers, card access and kitchen hoods.